Updated August 21, 2013

-The architect of the Johns Hopkins offense is Dan Swanstrom, who enters his fifth season as a member of head coach Jim Margraff's staff and his fourth as the Blue Jays' offensive coordinator.
+The architect of the Johns Hopkins offense is Dan Swanstrom, who enters his sixth season as a member of head coach Jim Margraff's staff and his fifth as the Blue Jays' offensive coordinator.

-Swanstrom's impact on the JHU offense has been instrumental in the team's recent success, which includes a 36-10 record, three Centennial Conference titles, two trips to the NCAA Playoffs and one ECAC Championship in his four seasons at Homewood.
+Swanstrom's impact on the JHU offense has been instrumental in the team's recent success, which includes a 46-12 record, four Centennial Conference titles, three trips to the NCAA Playoffs and one ECAC Championship in his five seasons at Homewood.
+Need more proof of his impact?
+Every significant offensive team record in school history has been broken during his tenure and no less than 75 individual records have also fallen during that time as well.

 With Swanstrom calling the shots in 2009, the Blue Jay offense reached heights rarely seen at Homewood.
 Johns Hopkins averaged 29.8 points - the highest scoring average at JHU in more than 40 years - and chalked up 379 yards of total offense and 216 yards passing per game (both fourth-best in the last 40 years).